Revive101/Aurorium/README.md

 Check out our [Contributing Guidelines](TODO) for detailed information on how to contribute.
 Fork the repository, make your changes, and submit a pull request.
 Report bugs or suggest new features by opening [issues](https://github.com/Revive101/Aurorium/issues).

+ℹ If you've contributed to one of our projects you can receive the `@Contributor` role in our [discord](https://discord.gg/sMFgyNRDDM). _You must have linked GitHub to your Discord in order for us to give you the role_

 ## Community